zamanianlab/ZamanianLabDocs/docs/comp_storage.md

 ## UW ResearchDrive (Large Data)

-[UW ResearchDrive](https://it.wisc.edu/services/researchdrive) provides 25 TB (expandable) of secure storage with off-site backup.
+[UW ResearchDrive](https://it.wisc.edu/services/researchdrive) provides 25 TB of expandable secure storage with off-site backup.
 We will use this resource to store large data (e.g., sequencing and imaging), as well as backups of Box.
 Data from the biotech center (BRC) is automatically moved into ResearchDrive.

 ???
 "ResearchDrive file structure"